DDoS/OnlineGame/README.md

 - Use `gradle build` from the command line.

 # Running
-- Use `gradle run -PappArgs="['--mode', 'client']"`.
+- Use `gradle run -PappArgs="['--mode', 'server']"`.
 You can change the argument list to whatever you need.
-Other arguments include `--ip` and `--port`.
+- You can also get the jar from the build folder

+## Arguments
+- `--mode`: either `server` or `client`
+- `--ip`: the IP address of the server to connect to when in client mode
+- `--port`: the port to bind to in server mode or to connect to in client mode
+- `--headless`: don't run the GUI in client mode

+Example to start a server: `--mode server`
+Example to connect to the server on the same machine: `--mode client --ip localhost`

 # Guidelines
 ## Formatting